 Distance 15.5 km, Elevation 230 m, Rating Intermediate / Difficult

 Telephone Loop shares its start at the centre of the north side of the parking lot with Hostel Loop.
-Telephone Loop is only occasionally snowmobile packed and infrequently track-set, so it is really more of a backcountry ski tour.
-The East half of Telephone Loop cuts through the centre of Hostel Loop and the first 6 km was re-built this fall.
+It is really more of a back country ski tour.
+The East half of Telephone Loop cuts through the centre of Hostel Loop.
 It is wider than in past years but retains the character of becoming increasingly technical as it rolls up and down, curving in and out of side drainages through alternating pine, spruce and aspen forest.
 You’ll pass junctions with the Snowshoe Hare trail, Disconnect and Long Distance trail junctions.
 The north end of Telephone Loop follows a creek valley and climbs up a low hill for the west leg.
 After crossing another creek the trail climbs gently to a low pass, then descends steadily to the Reconnect trail junction.
 This is followed by a short traverse to the Braggin’ Rights trail junction and the Moose Loop and Moose Connector.
 Take Moose Connector over to Mountain Road junction.
 From here you have the option of the shorter return along Mountain Road, or a slightly longer ski along the rest of Moose Connector and Crystal Line trails.